 Who Are We?

-Project 4 Youth Empowerment (P4YE) is a Community Interest Company born by four friends who became tired of constantly speaking about issues impacting young people negatively, so they decided to do something about it.
+Project 4 Youth Empowerment (P4YE) is a Community Interest Company created by four friends who believed young people deserve more than conversations about them — they deserve to be heard.

 Concerned about the number of young people involved in, or on the verge of criminality, unemployed, or not in education or training, our team decided to try to change the narrative by dedicating tailored programmes for young people.